-The US Senate sets to vote on a health care bill over Christmas this Tuesday after what have been months of fierce political debate.
+The United States Senate sets to vote on a health-care bill over Christmas this Tuesday after what have been months of fierce political debate.
 As the opposition warned of “socialized medicine” and “death panels”, public support for “Obamacare” and the president himself understandably plummeted.

 Unfortunately, Republicans prefer instead to devise little doomsday scenarios and warn people that their elderly will soon be put to death if the Democrats have their way.
 They point at countries as Canada and the United Kingdom and say, “look how bad things are over there.”
 In fact, health care in these both countries is far from terrible.

 In spite of the rather communist qualities of the British National Health Service, it operates at a lower cost per capita ($2,560, compared to $6,096 for the United States in 2007) while providing better care (PDF).
 Canada on the other hand, while much cheaper per capita than the American system, provides an approximately similar quality of care.
 It would appear then that a collectivization of health care doesn’t necessarily make things better or worse.
 A lot of other factors are in play.

 Rather than denouncing “socialized medicine” as being impractical therefore, opponents should point out that it is immoral.

 The NHS in Britain was established after the end of World War II, in 1948, with the express purpose of providing health care to all, “regardless of wealth.”
 Its principles were that the service should “meet the needs of everyone,” “be free at the point of delivery” and “be based on clinical need, not ability to pay.”
 This gave all Britons a right to proper care, no matter whether they were able to afford it or not.
 Need, not ability became the standard according to which care would henceforth be distributed.